DamienIrving/teaching/amos-icshmo/command_line_programs.md

 **Challenge:**

-Take the `plot_precipitation_climatology.py` script and save it in a new directory on your desktop called `home-computer/data-carpentry`.
+Take the `plot_precipitation_climatology.py` script and save it in a new directory on your desktop called `data-carpentry`.
 For example (the location of your `Desktop` directory may differ slightly):

 ```
 $ cd ~/Desktop
-$ mkdir -p home-computer/data-carpentry
+$ mkdir data-carpentry
-$ cd home-computer/data-carpentry
+$ cd data-carpentry
 $ ls
 plot_precipitation_climatology.py
 ```

-The reason for this choice of directory name will become clear in the version control lesson.

 Using the [argparse tutorial](https://docs.python.org/3/howto/argparse.html) as a guide and `pdb` to debug where necessary,